Magikarp-Homelab/hl-wiki/setup/software/nextcloud.md

 # Nextcloud
 Cloud Service runs as a docker container on Nidavellir on 192.168.1.61 (Njord).
 Setup as described on [Github](https://github.com/nextcloud/all-in-one#how-to-use-this).

-WebGUI runs on port 8080.
+WebGUI setup runs on port 8080.
+Normal Webgui runs on port 80.
+Only admin account exists for now, pw is in bitwarden

 Run script in /opt/nextcloud/run_nextcloud.sh
 Note: had to remove sudo, doesn't exist on alpine